 In the event that the instrument appears to function abnormally, this section may help to find and solve the problem.
 Several possible problem conditions are described along with likely causes and solutions.
 If a problem arises, please read this section carefully and attempt to understand and solve the problem.
-If the probe seems faulty or the problem cannot otherwise be solved, contact an Authorized Service Center (see Section 1.3, on page 5) for assistance.
-Be sure to have the instrument model number, serial number, voltage, and problem description available.
+If the probe seems faulty or the problem cannot otherwise be solved, contact an Authorized Service Center for assistance.
+Be sure to have the model number and serial number of your instrument available.